Efficient Autoregressive Inference for Transformer Probabilistic Models: Discussion

 \section{Discussion}

-We introduce a causal autoregressive buffer that decouples one-time context encoding from lightweight sequential updates in transformer-based probabilistic models.
+\arxiv{We introduce a causal autoregressive buffer that decouples one-time context encoding from lightweight sequential updates in transformer-based probabilistic models.
 By caching context keys/values and routing target-to-target dependencies through a causal buffer, we reduce the attention cost from $\mathcal{O}(K(N{+}K)^2)$ to $\mathcal{O}(N^2 + NK + K^2)$.
-Across synthetic functions, EEG interpolation, multisensory modeling, and tabular prediction, our method matches autoregressive baselines while achieving up to $20\times$ faster joint sampling with minimal additional training cost over standard models and up to $10\times$ lower training cost than autoregressive-specific baselines.
-These gains are strongest when joint samples are needed repeatedly from the same large context with a moderate target count.
-The autoregressive buffer makes joint prediction practical where full autoregression was previously prohibitive.
+Across synthetic functions, EEG interpolation, multisensory modeling, and tabular prediction, our method matches autoregressive baselines while achieving up to $20\times$ faster joint sampling with minimal additional training cost over standard models and up to $10\times$ lower training cost than autoregressive-specific baselines.}

-There are several limitations.
-The first is the increased cost when scaling $K$ to larger values.
-Runtime and memory still include an $\mathcal{O}(K^2)$ term from causal self-attention in the buffer, and we currently learn a fixed set of buffer positional embeddings.
-Scaling to longer horizons without growing training complexity may be possible via methods that can extrapolate, such as rotary position embeddings (RoPE; \citealp{su2024roformer}) or attention biasing (ALiBi; \citealp{press2022train}).
+\arxiv{There are several limitations.
+First, cost grows with $K$.
+Runtime and memory include an $\mathcal{O}(K^2)$ term from causal self-attention in the buffer, and we currently learn a fixed set of buffer positional embeddings.
+Scaling to longer horizons without growing training complexity may be possible via rotary position embeddings (RoPE; \citealp{su2024roformer}) or attention biasing (ALiBi; \citealp{press2022train}).
 Second, for long buffers, quality can drift relative to exact AR that re-encodes the context at each step.
-Exploring similarities with the draft-verify process from speculative decoding \citep{leviathan2023fast,chen2023accelerating} could enable adaptive inference strategies using the buffer for improved performance.
+Exploring the draft-verify process from speculative decoding \citep{leviathan2023fast,chen2023accelerating} could enable adaptive inference strategies using the buffer for improved performance.}